 - Conducting orientation

-- Providing jury panels for the trials
+- Providing jury panels for trials

-- Sending jurors "work certificates" for their employers
+- Sending jurors "work certificates" for employers

 Your jury term is for one week or one trial.
 Many trials resolve within the week, but some go longer.
 The court will provide information regarding length of service on the first day of service.

 Prior to your service, if you have access to the Internet please remember to complete the questionnaire, which is the bottom portion of your summons.
 You may also mail your completed form to the county clerk.
 Completing the questionnaire prior to the start of jury service will save time.